 Not all offer life insurance.
 Many are focused on travel insurance, where companies are likely to exclude any pre-existing conditions.

-We have listed the best travel insurers for people with mental health conditions and we have a policy that covers people with severe conditions without the need for a medical questionnaire.
+We have listed the best travel insurers for people with mental health conditions.